AmazingAng/WTF-Solidity/Languages/en/20_SendETH_en/readme.md

   - transfer/send/call
 ---

-# WTF Solidity极简入门: 20. 发送ETH
+# WTF Solidity Tutorial: 20.
+Sending ETH

 Recently, I have been relearning Solidity, consolidating the finer details, and also writing a "WTF Solidity Tutorial" for newbies to learn.
 Lectures are updated 1~3 times weekly.